-- How do the verse and Big Picture Question connect to this story? - What am I excited to teach from this passage? - The main point this week is: - Where is the gospel in this story?
+- How do the verse and Big Picture Question connect to this story? - What am I excited to teach from this passage? - Where is the gospel in this story?

 We can trust in the Lord in a Wild World

 Co-Pilot-Included Preparation: